 - Step down your lens f-stop number furthermore.

 Tip 5 – Use of a focus stacking software

-If you are shooting a still scene and there is nothing moving in the frame, you may consider using focus stacking technique, but take care you shouldn’t change or move your camera position at all, and of course, you should use a sturdy tripod.
-There is a post about Photo focus stacking that explains the process in detailed.
+If you are shooting a still scene and there is nothing moving in the frame, you may consider using the focus stacking technique but take care you shouldn’t change or move your camera position at all, and of course, you should use a sturdy tripod.
+There is a post about Photo focus stacking that explains the process in detail.

 Thanks for reading the article, hope you found it useful and helpful in finding the appropriate focusing points and keeping your photos tack sharp, if you have any comments or need any further information, just write it down in the box below.